Rylsee: Artistic style

-Rylsee works in a range of different art forms including; Typography, hand-drawn lettering, illustration, murals, graffiti, sculpture and graphic design.
+Rylsee works in a range of different art forms including; Typography, hand-drawn lettering, illustration, murals, graffiti, sculpture, GIFs and graphic design.

 Rylsee's artistic style is diverse but can be often identified by his unique visual manipulations, optical illusions and the inclusion of words and letters.
 He quotes "I like to encourage confusion, challenge people and make them question whether what they're looking at is real" – Rylsee, 2019.

 Rylsee's work is 'idea-based' and usually subject to visual interpretation.
 He likes to create images that push people to question what they're looking at.
 A common theme he communicates is digital or mechanical problems translated in an analog way.
 An example of one of his optical illusions is his famous 'analog glitch' – a hand drawn glitch or variant form of manipulation that usually includes letters and words.

 On a more simple note, Rylsee's designs aim to make people laugh.
 He quotes "If I can make myself laugh, then I'll do it.
 I like the idea of making others laugh – some people simply don't laugh enough" – Rylsee, 2019.

+Coming from graffiti origins, Rylsee is known for working very fast when creating public art.
+A selection of his more notable murals include; 'I Wish You Were As Cute As Your Profile Picture' – Dead Chicken Alley, Berlin (2015), ‘Mural Germinar Futuro’ – Santiago (2021), 'Where The Sidewalk Ends' – Tel Aviv (2014).
+He has also been invited to various mural festivals including; Vision Arts Festival (2017), POW!WOW!
+DC (2018) and UPAINT Monaco (2023).

 Career

+2010 - 2016

 Once completing his education in Geneva, Rylsee moved to Vancouver, where he was a resident artist at the Red Gate Arts Society – Cultural Wildlife Refuge (2010–2011).
 Here he worked as an artist, designer and curator and exhibited in multiple group shows as well as exhibiting a solo show titled 'Save Sneeril'.